board707/DMD_STM32/README.md

 The library initially started out as STM32 port of Freetronics DMD library (https://github.com/freetronics/DMD).
 Now it has grown into a separate project with support for different types of monochrome, two-color and RGB panels.

 One of the important features of the library is support of Adafruit GFX format fonts: https://learn.adafruit.com/adafruit-gfx-graphics-library/using-fonts.
 Using Adafruit `fontconvert` utility allows users to convert and display on DMD matrix Truetype fonts, including Unicode fonts with national characters of almost any language.
 The library includes **Cyrillic** and **Turkish** fonts.
-For using of national fonts, see the examples `dmd_rg.ino` and `dmd_rgb_turk.ino` (Turkish)
+For using of national fonts, see the examples `dmd_rgb.ino` and `dmd_rgb_turk.ino` (Turkish).

-This code branch is further development of [DMD_STM32 library](https://github.com/board707/DMD_STM32/tree/old-V1).
-The code was totally rewritten, the library received a modular structure with a DMD_STM32a base class and several child classes for various matrices and connection types.
+The nain advantage of the library, which distinguishes it from its analogues, is the very wide range of supported RGB panels.
+Modules of almost any size, multiplexing type and scanning paterrn can be used.
+All these are configured by "matrix pattern" - a strings of digits, represents a key characteristics of given panel.
+The library does provide to users a rich set of predefined matrix patterns, and if some panel is missing from the list, it can be easily added without changing the main library code.

 LED panels supported
 -----------------

 | **Description**                 | **Interface** | **Pixels** |   **Scan**  | **Code module**                              |
 |---------------------------------|:-------------:|:----------:|:-----------:|----------------------------------------------|